Skip to content

 Note

-Developers should also install the nbstripout filter, which removes bulky Jupyter Notebook outputs upon git add (without touching the actual files—the outputs are only removed in the version-controled files).
+Developers should also install the nbstripout filter, which removes bulky Jupyter Notebook outputs upon git add (without touching the actual files—the outputs are only removed in the version-controlled files).
 Note that this does not integrate well with IDEs, so you should run git add <files> in command line instead of using, for example, the GUI in VS Code.

 source .venv/bin/activate